Computing Funnels Using Numerical Optimization Based Falsifiers: Conclusion

 \section{Conclusion}

 In this paper, we presented an~algorithm that computes funnels along trajectories of systems of ordinary differential equations.
 Compared to related work based on SOS programming, in our computational experiments, the algorithm computed larger funnels in less time.
 The algorithm does not formally verify in itself, but its result can then be formally verified using a well-known palette of verification techniques that includes---in addition to SOS programming---computer algebra~\cite{Collins:91} or interval computation~\cite{Ratschan:02f}.
+In addition, these funnels could be used to initialize the SOS method as illustrated by Example 2.